xbeat/Machine-Learning/README.md

 Fibonacci Neural Networks and XGBoost Stacking are advanced techniques in machine learning that can significantly enhance predictive performance.
 This presentation will explore these concepts, their implementation in Python, and how they can be combined to create powerful predictive models.

+## Mastering Data Type Conversions in Pandas

+Understanding Data Types in Pandas

+Data types (dtypes) in Pandas define how data is stored and processed in DataFrames and Series.
+They play a crucial role in memory usage and performance.
+Pandas supports various dtypes, including numeric types (int64, float64), boolean, object, datetime, and categorical.
+Let's explore these types with a practical example.

 ## Efficient Fine-Tuning of Language Models with LoRA and MoRA using Python

 Introduction to LoRA and MoRA